Light and Delicious: A Guide to Layered Kitchen Lighting

 Every well-designed kitchen needs these three lighting layers:

-Accent or sparkle lighting – Decorative or vertical illumination that creates warmth and interest
+3. Accent or “sparkle” lighting – Decorative or vertical illumination that creates warmth and interest

 Ambient Lighting: Start with Recessed Downlights

 Ambient lighting creates the foundation of your kitchen lighting plan.
 Your ambient light is what makes the room feel completely visible and easy to navigate.
+Another way to think of this is as your base layer.
+Without the essential function, the rest of what you're trying to do won't make sense.
 In contemporary kitchen design, the most common way to achieve this is with recessed downlights.

 Recessed Lighting Tips: